FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 For example, if your company earned $1,000 but your expenses were $800, you will have made $200 in net profit.
 This means that your profit margin is 20% ($200/$1000).
 Maintaining this profit ratio should be a major goal throughout the life of your company.

-Step 8: Manage Your Finances
+Step 8: Manage your finances

 You don’t have to hire an accountant, but you’ll need to stay on top of your books.
-Using a simple spreadsheet can help with this.
+Maintaining the books will save you time and a headache during tax season and shield you from audits or penalties.
+Using a simple spreadsheet or QuickBooks can help with this.

 FAQ

-No experience is necessary, but most owner operators strike out on their own after three to five years of working for another company.
-This provides a good “feel” for the industry, increasing the chances of financial success.
+No experience is necessary, but most owner operators strike out on their own after three to five years of working for another trucking company.
+This provides a good “feel” for the trucking industry, increasing the chances of financial success.